yeara/cv_ml_prog_prep/notes/coding_notebook/LeetCode_Analysis.md

 ### Snakes and Ladders

-First, indexing is the worsest.
+Getting indexing correctly is the worsest.

-Second, stake home messages:

-remember to return -1;
+Remember to return -1;

-remember to use early exit for Dijikstra
+Remember to use early exit for Dijikstra

-That was the function for converting
+Converting linear indices to tile numbers:

 r = n - (li-1) / n - 1;
 c = (li-1) % n;